requarks/wiki-docs/dev.md

 Wiki.js is fully modular, which allows any developer to write their own module.

-There are 3 methods to develop for Wiki.js.
-You can either use the dockerized development environment for VS Code *(recommended)*, a generic docker environment or install all dependencies manually on your machine.
+There are 4 methods to develop for Wiki.js.
+You can either use the dockerized development environment for VS Code *(recommended)*, the remote development environment for WebStorm, a generic docker environment or install all dependencies manually on your machine.

+> JetBrains WebStorm was recently, October 2024, made free with a community version for **non-commercial** use.
+For more details see §2, paragraph 3 of the [Toolbox Subscription Agreement for Non-Commercial Use](https://www.jetbrains.com/legal/docs/toolbox/license_non-commercial/){.is-info}

 # Using Docker + Visual Studio Code